amitesh-singh/FASTUSBasp/README.md

 ### FASTUSBasp programmer for AVR Microcontrollers

 This is the fastest usbasp for AVR MCUs based on cheap stm32f103c8t6 aka `blue-pill` board.
-It can read/write to flash/eeprom at theoritical SPI speed of 3 MBps

 ### how to compile and upload the firmware
 #### compile